GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 Region of importance (ROI) feature provides a way to specify the relative importance of the macroblocks in the video frame.
 Encoder will further adjust the bits allocation among code blocks based on the importance, on top of the base rate control decisions.
 More important blocks will be encoded with relatively better quality.

 The ROI map can be attached to the input frame on a per frame basis.
 Currently, the ROI map can only use system memory.
-The ROI map includes the importance values of each 64x64 SB, ranging from `0` to `10`, stored in 32bit unsinged format.
+The ROI map includes the importance values of each 64x64 SB, ranging from `0` (least important) to `10` (most important), stored in 32bit unsigned format.
 Refer to SimpleROI sample application for further implementation details.

 #### 2.2.5 Encoder Statistics Feedback